thomleysens/UDV-server/API_Extended_Document/api/README.md

 - **POST**: `request.form`
 - **DELETE**: `request.form`

-Data send with GET and POST methods are stored in a MultiDict: this a set of keys and values and it can exist several times the same key.
+Data send with GET, POST and PUT methods are stored in a MultiDict: this a set of keys and values and it can exist several times the same key.
 Its structure is as follow:
 ```python
 {"key1": "value1", "key2": "value2", "key1": "value3"}